Kick-Ass (character): Films

 The Dave Lizewski incarnation of Kick-Ass appears in the 2010 film adaptation Kick-Ass, and the 2013 sequel Kick-Ass 2.
 Aaron Johnson, who plays the character, says that Kick-Ass is a "sensitive guy" who lost his mother and is a "nobody" at school, so he creates his superhero identity "as this whole different persona".
 Johnson said that Dave is "a kid who's got the guts to go out there and do something different."
 In preparation for the role, Johnson received fitness and stunt training, and did a couple of weeks of fight choreography.
 He also requires a dialect coach for the American accent to suit the character.
-The character will return in School Fight (2024) and its sequels Vram (2025) and Kick-Ass (2026), alongside the Paul McQue incarnation of Kick-Ass.

 In 2018, Mark Millar said that he'd like to see Tessa Thompson portray the Patience Lee incarnation of the character in a prospective third Kick-Ass film, Thompson stating that she was "highly interested" in the role.